dell/helm-charts/charts/csi-lightningfs/README.md

 2. Note the following attributes in the storage class yaml file:
     - `pfs`: The name of the folder to be created by the CSI driver under the `clientMountPoint` (specified in my-values.yaml above).
 Default is "PFS".
     - `volumePathPermission`: The permission for the volume path.
 Default is 0750, but can be changed to desired value.
     - `volumeBindingMode`: The volume binding mode.
 One of "WaitForFirstConsumer" or "Immediate".
-Default is "WaitForFirstConsumer".
+Default is "Immediate".
 3. Run the following command to create the storage class:
     ```bash
       kubectl apply -f samples/storageclass/lightningfs.yaml